ghzuo/CVTree/README.md

 ### Run Programms in Docker

 Docker allows users run programs on both Windows and Linux/MacOS.
-You can download docker free and reference https://docs.docker.com/install/ to install it.
+You can download docker free and reference [docker document](https://docs.docker.com/install/) to install it.
 After install docker, basic usages for CVTree are:

 1. Build/download docker image: `docker build -t="cvtree-img" .`